Student Placements

 Lastly, our Clinic is supported by the work of the Indigenous Justice Coordinator Program and the Criminal Senior Counsel Program.
 Depending on student interest, they are welcome to participate in these programs by attending community events.

 I’m so glad I did my placement with the GW Legal Clinic.
-Doing client intake allowed me to serve many people in my community and learn about all the legal issues the clinic was working on.
-The staff were all patient and generous mentors and created opportunities for me to work on the type of cases that interested me.
-The clinic also helped me better understand and apply the Law Society’s conflict of interest rules.
+Doing client intake allowed me to serve many people in my community and learn about all the legal issues the Clinic was working on.
+The staff were all patient and generous mentors and created opportunities for me to work on the types of cases that interested me.
+The Clinic also helped me better understand and apply the Law Society’s conflict of interest rules.
 I’m very grateful to have completed my placement in such a supportive environment.

 Key Responsibilities: